DB and hybrid (mixed benefit) scheme return

 New questions about liquidity and leverage

-We will ask you to provide details of pre-agreed asset sale plans, which may take the form of a single fund, a pre-defined portfolio, or a ranking structure (also known as a waterfall).
-You must also specify the asset classes planned for sale using the following categories:
+We are seeking greater insight into how schemes with leveraged LDI arrangements prepare for collateral calls under extreme market conditions.
+Schemes will be asked to provide details of pre-agreed asset sale plans, which may take the form of a single fund, a pre-defined portfolio, or a ranking structure (also known as a waterfall).
+They must also specify the asset classes they plan to sell, using the following categories:

 • money market funds